Updated: Wednesday December 25, 2024

 Anhinga, Cormorants, and Pelicans

-Herons, Egrets, Ibises, Spoonbills, Flamingo, etc.
+Herons, Egrets, Ibises, Spoonbills, Flamingos, etc.

 Hawks, Eagles, Falcons, Vultures, etc.